 When you follow someone you will immediately have access to their public posts which you can view in your feed, or by tapping on their profile.
 You will appear in their Followers list but he/she won’t see your posts unless they follow you back or visit your profile (assuming you have "Follow" turned on).

-When you send someone a Connect request, they have to accept it before you can see any of their private posts, posts shared with connections.
-You can also Direct Message your Connections via Vero’s chat function.
+When you send a connect request to a user, he has to accept it before you can see any of their private posts, posts shared with connections for your loop.

 The way that the loops work is as follows:

 - Posts shared to "Close Friends" can only be seen by people you have marked as "Close Friends".

 - Posts shared to "Friends" can be seen by both those you have marked as "Close Friends" and "Friends".